-- 1120 test data gives back comparable results to the Mixed Labels Deep - Wide case and better for the EWS-cut ones.
+There is a notable exception, as nnpz is able to reduce the impact of these outliers, to the point where even the full set of test data gives back comparable results to the mixed labels Deep - Wide case and better for the EWS-cut ones.
 This is both a consequence of a better photo-z estimation and an overall better ability of nnpz in recovering the SFRs given the input set of features, as also observed in Sect.
+4.4.

-4.4. - 1125 Overall, the SFMS recovery is optimal in the EDF.
+Overall, the SFMS recovery is optimal in the EDF.
 Of all the considered methods, CCR and nnpz are the ones returning the best overall results, as the former optimally recovers photo-zs and stellar masses, while the latter recovers the SFRs the best.
-If we perform a binning in redshift, we observe how the best results are obtained when the stellar masses and SFRs are optimally recovered (as the true redshift is) - thus at 0.8 < z < 1.5- and worse ones at higher-z, where lots of low-z objects are - mistakenly placed at high-z with greatly enhanced stellar masses (and to a lesser extent the SFRs), thus bending the whole relation by a significant amount (see rightmost plot in Fig. 11).
-At - lower-z, we notice a symmetric issue, with lots of low-mass and $\log{10} (\text{SFR}/M{\odot} \text{ yr}^{-1}) \sim 0$ galaxies removed from the binning as the models place those at z > 2, and thus the predicted relation differs significantly from the true one. - 1140 There are reasons for optimism.
+If we perform a binning in redshift, we observe how the best results are obtained when the stellar masses and SFRs are optimally recovered (as the true redshift is) - thus at 0.8 < z < 1.5- and worse ones at higher-z, where lots of low-z objects are mistakenly placed at high-z with greatly enhanced stellar masses (and to a lesser extent the SFRs), thus bending the whole relation by a significant amount (see rightmost plot in Fig. 11).
+At lower-z, we notice a symmetric issue, with lots of low-mass and log10 (SFR/ $M{\odot}$ yr-1) ~ 0 galaxies removed from the binning as the models place those at z > 2, and thus the predicted relation differs significantly from the true one.

+There are reasons for optimism.
 First of all, we stress that these results should be considered lower-limit performance.
 Forty ROS are the minimum number expected for the EDF, with the highest going up to 53.
-We expect that increasing the number of ROS will produce better performance, at least slightly (the - 1145 order of a few percentage points), even though it is not straightforward to assess as mentioned before.
+We expect that increasing the number of ROS will produce better performance, at least slightly (the order of a few percentage points), even though it is not straightforward to assess as mentioned before.
 In fact, the improvement in metrics seems to saturate after a certain number of ROS.
-We can roughly quantify, by extrapolating from the different realizations of the metrics for the four different number of ROS used in this work, a reduction of a few percentage points in NMAD and 1150 $f{\rm out}$ with 53 ROS, both with template-fitting and ML methods.
+We can roughly quantify, by extrapolating from the different realizations of the metrics for the four different number of ROS used in this work, a reduction of a few percentage points in NMAD and $f{out}$ with 53 ROS, both with template-fitting and ML methods.